-Out of the habitable land 37% is forest, 11% shrub, only 1% urban including settlements and infrastructure, including roads, and the same volume is freshwater at roughly 1.5 million km square.
+Out of the habitable land, 37% is forest, 11% shrub, only 1% urban including settlements and infrastructure like roads, and the same volume is freshwater at roughly 1.5 million km square.
 This leaves a whopping 50% of all habitable land at 51 million km/square used for agriculture.

 This actually represents 11% of the surface of the earth used for agriculture — still a lot.

-Figures from here - Our World in Data.
+Figures from here by Our World in Data.

 Animal / Arable land usage